-In this model, the most critical factors governing phosphogenesis are: 1) the prevalence and abundance of shuttling mechanisms (e.g. organic material and redox-sensitive minerals) to efficiently transfer phosphate to or across the sediment-water-interface, and; 2) the effectiveness of the local depositional environment in modulating phosphate release, retention, and precipitation in the sediment column.
+In this model, the most critical factors governing phosphogenesis are: i) the prevalence and abundance of shuttling mechanisms (e.g. organic material and/or redox-sensitive minerals) to efficiently transfer phosphate to or across the sediment-water-interface, and; ii) the effectiveness of the local depositional environment in modulating phosphate release, retention, and precipitation in the sediment.
 We propose that changes associated with these factors, rather than changes in gross marine phosphate abundance, are responsible for the global Ediacaran-Cambrian increase in phosphogenesis.
 Phosphorus concentrations in marine shales indicate that marine phosphate abundance was elevated to near-Phanerozoic levels by the Tonian (Planavsky et al., 2023), with shallow marine carbonates also recording elevated levels of marine phosphate in the early Neoproterozoic (Roest-Ellis et al., 2023).
-As such, the relative dearth of Tonian and Cryogenian phosphorites and the Ediacaran-Cambrian increase in phosphogenesis may instead reflect a change that affected the mechanism or locus of phosphate accumulation in marine sediments.
+As such, the relative dearth of Tonian and Cryogenian phosphorites and the apparent Ediacaran-Cambrian increase in phosphogenesis may instead reflect a change that affected the mechanism or locus of authigenic phosphate accumulation.

-One potential such change is the increase in the oxidative potential in Earth’s surface environments following the Cryogenian Snowball Earth events, which were associated with a return of iron formations in the geological record (Cox et al., 2013) and a crash in seawater sulfate (Hurtgen et al., 2002).
-We suggest that the Ediacaran-Cambrian increase in phosphogenesis reflects the opening of a taphonomic window, in which an increase in pO2 increased terrestrial sulfide oxidation and the delivery of sulfate to the oceans (Lyons and Gill, 2010).
-This would have provided fuel for enhanced sulfate reduction of organic matter (Berner, 1977; Cui et al., 2017; Dodd et al., 2023), and increased the potential for labile phosphate in marginal marine environments.
-The diachroneity of Ediacaran-Cambrian phosphogenesis (fig. 14), as well as the observation that many of these Ediacaran-Cambrian phosphorites were deposited into foreland basins, also implicates the role of tectonically-mediated depositional setting, rather than changes in marine phosphate abundance, in driving phosphogenesis.
+One such change is the increase in the oxidative potential in Earth’s surface environments following the Cryogenian Snowball Earth events, which were associated with a return of iron formations in the geological record (Cox et al., 2013) and a crash in seawater sulfate (Hurtgen et al., 2002).
+We suggest that the Ediacaran-Cambrian increase in phosphogenesis reflects the opening of a taphonomic window, during which redox conditions conducive to phosphogenesis expanded into deeper marginal marine settings (e.g. Zhang et al., 2019, and references therein).
+These depositional environments may be more likely to be preserved in the stratigraphic record than the proximal, peritidal depozones that hosted phosphogenesis during periods with lower oxidative potential (Nelson et al., 2010), resulting in an apparent increase in the abundance of phosphorites in the rock record across the Neoproterozoic-Phanerozoic transition.
+In this scenario, an increase in pO2 increased terrestrial sulfide oxidation and the delivery of sulfate to the oceans (Lyons and Gill, 2010), providing fuel for enhanced sulfate reduction of organic matter (Berner, 1977; Kipp and Stueken, 2017; Cui et al., 2017; Laakso et al., 2020; Dodd et al., 2023), and increasing the potential for phosphate mobilization and shuttling across the sediment-water interface in marginal marine depozones.

+Although the establishment of requisite redox potentials in progressively deeper environments set the stage for phosphogenesis to occur within marginal marine settings, the locus, timing, and style of authigenic phosphate accumulation in Ediacaran-Cambrian phosphorites was ultimately determined by local, depozone-dependent sedimentological and putative biologically-mediated conditions.
+The driving role of these local controls is underscored by the diachroneity of Ediacaran-Cambrian phosphorites across nearly 130 My (fig. 14).
+Despite their dispersion in both time and space, all well-described Ediacaran-Cambrian phosphorites summarized in figure 14 host sedimentological evidence for intermittently-energetic depositional conditions, sedimentary reworking, and localized condensation.
+As we demonstrate above, and as may have been the case for other Ediacaran-Cambrian foreland basin phosphorites, the phosphogenic environments in the Khuvsgul and Zavkhan basins were directly modulated by local tectonic processes through the generation of topography.

 5.8 Acanthomorphs of the Kheseen Fm: a long-lived biota